JoshuaBedford/lando-zsh/README.md

 # Lando ZSH (lando-zsh)
-*A simple collection of alias functions to enable the use of the CLIs within Lando without having to type `lando` to access them.*
+*A simple collection of alias functions to enable the use of the CLIs within Lando without having to type `lando` to access them.
+Built for use with `oh-my-zsh`*

 #### PURPOSE:
 To enable the use of common commands in web development without having to prepend `lando` to them.
 E.G. `lando composer` becomes simply `composer` and `lando npm` becomes `npm`.